Uriah Heep (David Copperfield): Origins

 Much of David Copperfield is autobiographical, and some scholars believe Heep's mannerisms and physical attributes to be based on Hans Christian Andersen, whom Dickens met shortly before writing the novel.
 Uriah Heep's schemes and behaviour could also be based on Thomas Powell, an employee of Thomas Chapman, a friend of Dickens'.
 Powell "ingratiated himself into the Dickens household" and was discovered to be a forger and a thief, having embezzled £10,000 from his employer.
 He later attacked Dickens in pamphlets, calling particular attention to Dickens' social class and background.

 Film and television

-In film and television adaptations, the character has been played by Peter Paget (1934), Roland Young (1935), Maxwell Shaw (1956), Colin Jeavons (1966), Ron Moody (1969), Martin Jarvis (1974), Paul Brightwell (1986), Nicholas Lyndhurst (1999), Frank MacCusker (2000) and Ben Whishaw (2018).
+In film and television adaptations, the character has been played by Peter Paget (1934), Roland Young (1935), Maxwell Shaw (1956), Colin Jeavons (1966), Ron Moody (1969), Martin Jarvis (1974), Paul Brightwell (1986), Nicholas Lyndhurst (1999), Frank MacCusker (2000), Ben Whishaw (2019) and Benedict Hardie (2026).

 Rock band

 The British rock band Uriah Heep is named after the character.